This post's overview:

 If food is important to you, you will love London.
 Yes, the restaurants are expensive.
 But at the same time, London is home to some of the world’s best restaurants.

-London has many job opportunities.
+London has many job opportunities

-London is a stunning city
+London is a beautiful city

 London is charming!
 Despite losing a lot of its historical buildings in the Great Fire of 1666 and then during WWII, when German forces bombed London a lot, it still has plenty of things to offer.
 Moreover, every district of London is different.
 Sometimes you even feel like you’re in a different city!
 Take Spitalfields with its signature dark brick buildings and compare it with sparkling white terraces of Queensway and Paddington.
-However, London is way more than that!
-There is Richmond, Hampstead, Kensington, Notting Hill, Camden, Brixton and much much more!
-You can write detailed guides on what to do pretty much in any historic area of London.

 Salaries are high

 If you’re lucky enough to have a job that pays well (e.g. you’re in Finance, Law or Computer Science), you’ll have a very high salary that will allow you a comfortable lifestyle in London.
 Anything above 80K per year (before taxes) in London is great, especially if you live on your own!
 You can have a decent life with a 45K salary as well, but on 80K, you will be able to afford a couple of luxuries.
 There are, however, jobs that pay 100K, 150K and even 300K, but they are harder to get.
 Read my post about the cost of living in London and how much money do you need to earn to be able to live in London comfortably.

 Also, don’t forget to check out my guide to the average salaries in London by industry and profession.